 To become a subject matter expert, gain deep knowledge in a specific field through education, professional experience, and continuous learning.
 Building a strong reputation and demonstrating expertise through projects and publications can help you become recognized as an SME.

-A person qualifies as a subject matter expert if they have extensive knowledge, experience, and expertise in a particular area, often demonstrated through advanced education, professional experience, and recognition by peers.
+A person qualifies as a subject matter expert if they have extensive knowledge, experience, and expertise in a particular area, often demonstrated through advanced education, professional experience, and peer recognition.

 In India, the salary for an SME (Subject Matter Expert) typically ranges from ₹6,00,000 to ₹15,00,000 per year, depending on the industry, experience, and expertise level.
 Senior SMEs in specialized fields may earn even more.